alizkzm/geotran/README.md

 | `G` | intrinsic generalization capacity | stable rank of the penultimate and classifier **weight** matrices |
 | `L` | adaptation flexibility | shift in stable rank of the penultimate and classifier **activations**, target vs. source |

-For a matrix `X`, the stable rank is `‖X‖_F² / ‖X‖_2²` — a continuous, noise-robust measure of effective dimensionality.

 ---